 - 1 teaspoon baking soda

-- 4 eggs
+- 4 large eggs

-- 2 cups sugar
+- 2 cups (15 ounces) granulated sugar

-- 2 cups pumpkin puree
+- 2 cups canned pumpkin puree (15-ounce can)

 - 8 ounces cream cheese, softened

-- 1 cup powdered sugar
+- 1 cup (4 ounces) powdered sugar

-- ½ cup sugar
+- 1/2 cup (3.75 ounces) granulated sugar

-- ¼ cup flour
+- 1/4 cup (1.25 ounces) all-purpose flour

 - 4 tablespoons cold butter, cubed

-- 1 ½ teaspoons cinnamon
+- 1 1/2 teaspoons cinnamon

-- Divide the remaining muffin batter evenly among the muffin cups on top of the cream cheese.
-Sprinkle the streusel topping over the top of the batter.
+- Divide the remaining muffin batter evenly among the muffin cups on top of the cream cheese (filling the muffin tins about 2/3 to 3/4 full, depending on how deep the muffin cups are).
+Sprinkle the streusel topping over the top of each muffin.
 Bake the muffins for 18-20 minutes, until a toothpick inserted into the top of the muffin (about 1/3 of the way down) comes out with moist crumbs.
 Let cool completely on a wire rack before serving.